solidify/devops-extension-chuck-norris/README.md

 1. Download dependencies `npm install`.
 2. Build the extension `npm run build`.
+3. Upload the generated .vsix file to your VSTS account.

 See [https://www.visualstudio.com/en-us/docs/integrate/extensions/get-started/node](https://www.visualstudio.com/en-us/docs/integrate/extensions/get-started/node) for details on how to create and publish an extension.